solagent99/Solana-AI-Agent-Dapp/README.md

 ### Social Integration Settings

 #### Twitter Integration
-The system uses the agent-twitter-client implementation for Twitter authentication, which does not require API tokens.
-This approach provides a more reliable and maintainable integration method.
+The system uses the agent-twitter-client implementation for Twitter authentication, which does not require traditional API tokens.
+This approach provides a more reliable and maintainable integration method, following the elizaOS pattern of direct authentication.

+**Authentication Process:**
+1. Configure Twitter credentials in `.env` file
+2. System handles authentication automatically on startup
+3. Supports automatic retry with configurable attempts
+4. Includes built-in rate limiting and error handling

 **Important Authentication Notes:**
 1. A successful login may trigger Twitter's suspicious login notification - this is normal and expected
 2. The ACID challenge (Error Code 399) is part of Twitter's normal authentication flow
 3. Authentication errors don't necessarily indicate failure; the system includes retry logic
+4. Mock mode is available for development without Twitter access

 **Configuration:**
 ```env